About the Cornwall Curling Club

 Our new clubhouse – completed January 2012

 The Cornwall Curling Club is a modern 4-sheet facility located in Cornwall, Prince Edward Island, Canada.
-Although many of our members are from the Cornwall area, we extend a warm welcome to curlers from other communities as well.
-Just off the Trans Canada highway, our central location is very easy to get to.
+Although many of our members are from the Cornwall area, we extend a warm welcome to curlers from other communities as wel, and have members from all over Prince County.
+Just off the Trans Canada highway and the new Cornwall Bypass (Cornwall Road exit) our central location is very easy to get to.
 We are less than 20 minutes from Stratford via the bypass highway, and only 10 minutes from downtown Charlottetown.
 Our clubhouse and our ice plant, which includes Jet Ice, were completely replaced for the 2011-12 season, while our rocks were reconditioned in 2015.

 The Cornwall Curling Club has a program to suit your schedule, ability and budget.
-We have single-entry Mixed individual entry curling on Monday and Thursday, nights, Competitive team curling on Tues. nights, semi-competitive teams on Wednesday evening, Seniors Daytime curling Monday through Friday Mornings, and Youth (7-20) curling after school and on Sunday.
-Adult one-draw per week evening or two draw per week daytime rates are only $210 for the entire season (plus HST and CCA fee)!
+We have single-entry Mixed individual entry curling on Monday and Thursday, nights, Competitive team curling on Tues. nights, semi-competitive teams on Wednesday evening, Daytime curling Monday through Friday Mornings, a Daytime League on Wednesdays, and Youth (7-20) curling after school and on Sunday, and afternoon Stick Curling most weekdays.
+We are also planning a Sunday evening Mixed Doubles league this season.
 Off the ice, our bonspiels and special events include golf tourneys, dances, parties, trivia, great food and a whole lot of fun!

-Here’s a PDF copy of our Club brochure, so you can keep our information at hand.
+Here’s a PDF copy of our Club brochure (2017-2018 edition), so you can keep our information at hand.
 Feel free to print copies out and give them out to your friends, too!

 For best results print double-sided, and fold to brochure size.

-We pride ourselves on having great ice, and great members who enjoy the social, as well as the recreational aspects of curling (although we have provincial champions, too, and have even won a national title).
+We pride ourselves on having great ice, and great members who enjoy the social, as well as the recreational aspects of curling (although we have provincial champions, too, and have even won a national title, and one of our members was on a World championship team!).
 The Cornwall Curling Club opened in February 1982.
 It is a not-for-profit organization run by a Board of Directors.
 The facilities are rented from the Town of Cornwall.

 Manager: Bev McCormick firstname.lastname@example.org